 Let’s take a general look at what to expect at the Alterra Resorts during the 2021-2022 ski season.
 Ultimately, the mountains are asking guests to partner with them to stay safe so they can stay open.
 We all have to do our part.

 You may need a different kind of face covering than you are used to when you ski though.
 Be sure to find out the resort's specific mask policy before you arrive so you can prepare.
 For example, the California resorts may have stricter guidelines than other resorts.
 At Mammoth, perforated and ventilated or single-layer neck gaiter style face coverings are not allowed.
-At Squaw Valley/Alpine Meadows, wear a mask with at least two layers.
+At Palisades Tahoe, wear a mask with at least two layers.
 If you want to wear a neck gaiter for warmth, the resort suggests folding it to make two layers.
 You may encounter slight differences depending on the resort.

 Everyone ages 3 and up should wear facial coverings while loading and riding on chairlifts and in gondolas.
 Wear masks inside all buildings, on shuttles and during all ski and snowboard lessons.
 Face coverings are recommended while actively skiing and snowboarding; however, they are not required during those physical acts as long as the guest is maintaining proper physical distance and is not in the vicinity of others.